muff1nman/ClassNotes/Econ/EconAndTech.md

 GDP per capita growth not everything
 -----
+Focusing on economic growth neglects health, environment, education, etc

+GDP measures aggregate value added

-Venezula ~ natural resources reserves ~ the wealth goes to the top people and the rest are not getting anything
+Venezuela ~ natural resources reserves ~ the wealth goes to the top people and the rest are not getting anything

 Neoclassical Growth Theory
 ----
 Diminishing returns to capital
 - start with three people and two shovels: adding a shovel is good
+    - low capital-labor ratio
+    - high marginal product of capital
 - start with three people and three shovels: adding a shovel does not benefit much
+    - capital per worker is higher
+    - low marginal product of capital
+    - falls until it covers the cost of replacing worn out shovels

 When there is a lot of labor, and little capital, additional capital helps